-- will likely result in the near term in declines for all petroleum products (including diesel and unleaded petrol motor fuels and aviation fuel) as there is less travel and interactions within the community and industries are closed, and - will likely result in significant instability in the demand for fuel products at the time the COVID-19 pandemic and related measures are lifted, including the potential for unpredictable demand surges. - 2.3.
+- 2.3.
 AIP also submits that these developments present major oil refiners and petroleum marketers with considerable manufacturing, supply and storage challenges which may constrain the timely availability of Fuel Products to Australian businesses and consumers during the COVID-19 pandemic and immediately following its containment.
 Specifically, AIP submits that: - oil refineries have a fixed configuration (typically 50% of total production capacity as petrol, 30% as diesel and 20% as jet fuel) and are not able to sufficiently reconfigure production to meet sudden and significant changes in demand. - oil refineries need to operate on a minimum throughput of volume to remain economically feasible (around 60% of overall capacity), below which there are incentives to source imported volumes of fuel products as opposed to locally refined volumes. - the potential redistribution of supply sources from locally refined sources to import sources and consequent accumulated storage of Fuel Products in certain storage facilities without an equivalent offtake, will put pressure on storage terminals and, over time, require industry to coordinate to efficiently manage the utilisation of storage capacity. - oil refineries take significant time both to close and to recommence production and there is a 2-3 week lag in sourcing imported Fuel Products.
 If oil refineries shut down due to insufficient throughput volume, or there is a surge in demand following the easing of the COVID-19 pandemic, there will need to be prompt and efficient coordination of the supply chain to flex up or down Fuel Products supply in order to appropriately meet demand. - 2.4.
 Australian fuel wholesalers obtain oil-based fuels through importation and local refineries.
-In 2017-18, 60% of refined fuel products used in Australia were imported directly (largely from the Republic of Korea, Japan, and Singapore), while the remaining 40% was produced by one of the 4 local refineries.3 In 2017-18, this domestic refining capacity produced 62% of Australia's petrol, 33% of our diesel, and 40% of our jet fuels.4 - 2.5.
+In 2017-18, 60% of refined fuel products used in Australia were imported directly (largely from the Republic of Korea, Japan, and Singapore), while the remaining 40% was produced by one of the 4 local refineries.
+In 2017-18, this domestic refining capacity produced 62% of Australia's petrol, 33% of our diesel, and 40% of our jet fuels. - 2.5.
 The 4 local refineries are located in Brisbane (Caltex's Lytton refinery), Melbourne (ExxonMobil's Altona refinery), Geelong (Viva Energy), and Perth (BP's Kwinana refinery).
 The 4 AIP members who own and operate the 4 local refineries account for the bulk of the Australian wholesale petroleum market.
-The ACCC estimated their market share to be around 93% in 2016-17.5 The remaining market share is accounted for by independent wholesalers, of which the largest are Liberty, Puma Energy, and United.6
+The ACCC estimated their market share to be around 93% in 2016-17.
+The remaining market share is accounted for by independent wholesalers, of which the largest are Liberty, Puma Energy, and United. - 2.6.
+However, during the COVID-19 pandemic, Caltex decided to close the Lytton refinery for extended maintenance, and Viva Energy reduced its refining volume at Geelong.
+This has increased Australia's reliance on imported refined products.
+However, storage capacity around Australia remains the same as pre-COVID.
+As with refining, the 4 AIP members account for the bulk of Australia's fuel storage capacity, including through their conversion of recently-closed refineries into import fuel storage facilities

-3 Ibid, pp.20-22.
+&lt;sup>3 Ibid, pp.20-22.

-4 Ibid, p.27.
+&lt;sup>4 Ibid, p.27.

-5 ACCC, Retail and wholesale petrol market shares in Australia - September 2018.
+&lt;sup>5 ACCC, Retail and wholesale petrol market shares in Australia - September 2018.

-6 Ibid.
+Ibid.